 Step One:

-Submit the requested videos and complete the "Get to Know You" form.
+Submit complete and submit the "Get to Know You" form.

 Step Two: